Black-and-Yellow/ML-Project-/README.md

 | Linear SVM | 94.74% | 92.86% | 0.9231 | 0.9871 |
 | Perceptron | 94.74% | 93.35% | 0.9250 | 0.9765 |

+## Performance Insights

+This implementation is optimized for large datasets (50,000+ samples) and performs exceptionally well on imbalanced datasets with a class imbalance ratio of 1:3 or higher.
+The LS-FLSTSVM algorithm leverages fuzzy membership weights and twin hyperplane formulation to handle such challenging scenarios effectively.

 ## API Reference

 ### `Large_Scale_NonL_LSTWSVM(A_train, A_test, FunPara)`